Kingdom Builder: Reception

 A board game review in The Wirecutter stated that the game is weaker than similar games in the genre, such as Catan and Carcassonne.
 A review at Ars Technica states that the game is easy to learn, but requires more "strategic thinking" than beginner-level games.
 A Finnish-Swedish version was released in 2012 by lautapelit.fi.
 The review described the game as simple, praising its engagement and scalability while critiquing the theme as abstract.

 The game received the 2012 Spiel des Jahres (Game of the Year), with the jury praising its replayability and strategic challenges provided from variable starting positions, additionally stating that "The different starting positions and the importance of luck create new strategic challenges for the players."
 Deutscher Spiele Preis for 2012 listed it at number 7 out of 10 best games for that year.
 At BoardGameGeek, it has a rating of 7.0 out of 10 based on over 21,000 user ratings as of Feb 2022.
 The Big Box 2nd Edition, which includes all the expansions, has a rating of 8.1 out of 10 based on over 500 ratings as of Feb 2022.
+That's a Good Game feels Kingdom Builder "can be done in less than an hour, and because of its high replay value – we can play again and have a totally different experience."